ay-chang/BehindRoutesAI/README.md

 # BehindRoutesAI

-BehindRoutesAI is a tool designed to automatically extract, analyze, and embed API endpoint logic from Python web projects (e.g., Flask).
-It enables developers to build powerful AI-assisted tools such as documentation generators, intelligent query assistants, and code understanding interfaces by transforming backend route logic into semantically searchable vectors.
+BehindRoutesAI is an Agentic AI and RAG-powered tool that helps developers understand and document backend systems.
+It’s designed to support both new team members onboarding onto unfamiliar codebases and existing developers navigating or maintaining large projects.
+By parsing and embedding backend logic, it enables semantic search, intelligent code exploration, and auto-documentation of existing APIs.

 ## What This Project Does